thunkable/docs-thunkable-com/components/voice-+-audio/sound-player.md

 ---

-The Sound and Player components play sound files and can set the phone to vibrate
+The Sound and Player components are mainly used to  play sound files but they can also set the phone to vibrate.
+The Sound component is recommended for short sound files like sound effects while the Player is recommended for longer sound files like songs

 |  | Sound | Player |
 | :--- | :--- | :--- |